fanout/js-pubcontrol/README.md

     'iss': '<myrealm>',
     'key': Buffer.from('<myrealmkey>', 'base64'),
 });

+// In a browser setting, use the following, as Buffer is not available to
+// browser scripts.
+// 'key': PubControl.base64ToBuffer('<myrealmkey>'),
 ```

 An advanced usage is to create an instance of a `PubControlClient` and add it to the